TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Experiments

 \section{Experiments}

-We present a series of experiments designed to evaluate the performance of TreeDiffusion across various datasets.
-In Section \ref{performance}, we compare the clustering and generative performance of TreeDiffusion to TreeVAE \citep{manduchi_tree_2023} using several benchmark datasets, including MNIST \citep{lecun_gradient-based_1998}, FashionMNIST \citep{xiao_fashion-mnist_2017}, CIFAR-10 \citep{krizhevsky_learning_2009}, and CUBICC \citep{palumbo_deep_2023}.
-The CUBICC dataset, a variant of the CUB Image-Captions dataset \citep{wah_branson_welinder_perona_belongie_2011, shi_variational_2019}, contains images of birds grouped into eight specific species, allowing for a detailed analysis of clustering performance.
-Additionally, we conduct generative evaluations using the CelebA dataset \citep{liu2015faceattributes} to assess the model's ability to generate high-quality images.
-In Section \ref{cluster_specifivity}, we assess how cluster-specific the generated images are and analyze the variability among samples generated from the same cluster, examining whether there are any indications of mode collapse.
-Finally, in Section \ref{ablation}, we perform an ablation study on the conditioning signals to compare the generative capabilities of different model configurations and identify the signals that most effectively enhance performance.
-Through these experiments, we aim to demonstrate the effectiveness of the TreeDiffusion model in both clustering and generation tasks.
+We present a series of experiments to evaluate the performance of TreeDiffusion across various datasets.
+The experiments are carried out on MNIST \cite{lecun_gradient-based_1998}, FashionMNIST \cite{xiao_fashion-mnist_2017}, CIFAR-10 \cite{krizhevsky_learning_2009}, CelebA \cite{liu2015faceattributes}, and CUBICC \cite{palumbo_deep_2023}.
+The CUBICC dataset is a variant of the CUB Image-Captions dataset \cite{wah_branson_welinder_perona_belongie_2011,shi_variational_2019}, consisting of bird images grouped into eight distinct species.
+In Section \ref{performance}, we compare the generative performance of TreeDiffusion against baseline methods.
+In Section \ref{cluster_specifivity}, we evaluate how specific the generated images are to their source clusters and analyze how distinct images from different clusters are from one another.
+Finally, in Section \ref{ablation}, we perform an ablation study on conditioning signals, examining various model configurations to identify which signals most effectively improve generative performance.
+Specifically, we compare conditioning strategies based on hierarchical clustering, flat clustering, and no clustering information.